 Emotional intelligence (EI) training can have numerous benefits for your team.
 Here are they:

-- Improved Communication: EI training helps team members to better understand and express their emotions, which leads to improved communication and stronger relationships.
+Improved Communication: Enhances understanding and expression of emotions, leading to improved communication and stronger relationships.

-- Improved Social Awareness: Improved social awareness is another key benefit of emotional intelligence training.
-Social awareness is the ability to understand and empathize with the emotions, needs, and perspectives of others.
+Improved Social Awareness: Develops the ability to understand and empathize with others’ emotions, needs, and perspectives.

 Assessing your team’s emotional intelligence before training can help you tailor your emotional intelligence training to their specific needs and ensure that you address any gaps in their understanding.